JacobPaxton/data_science_notes/notes_v3.md

 Query differences should be demo'd thoroughly on a common dataset, if possible.
 The end state should be a dataframe that matches across query formats.
 ```
+- TODO: Move Spark and Elasticsearch to their own sections at end of notes file

 --------------------------------------------------------------------------------
 <!-- Needs work -->